-Rad Power Bikes reveals more user-friendly next gen e-bike RadRover 6 Plus for $1,999 – TechCrunch
+Rad Power Bikes reveals more user-friendly next-gen e-bike RadRover 6 Plus for $1,999 – TechCrunch

 Sounds great.
 Why is it so cheap?

-Honestly, this seems like a steal.
 Where some e-bikes go for a cool $9,000, this one is surprisingly affordable at $1,999.
 Stephens says he doesn’t always know why other manufacturers are as expensive as they are.

 “Our batteries use state-of-the-art Panasonic or Samsung cells, which are the same providers for the electric car industry, and so our packs are bigger,” he said.
 “Our motors and speed controllers are top notch, and our bikes are very reliable in the industry.
 Our motors last a long time.
 We see many of our riders with over 10,000 miles on their bike and still going.”